lokxii/Mac-trackpad-mapper/README.md

 ```sh
 make util_release install_util_update
 ```
-This is compile and update the util binary in the app bundle inside `/Applications/`
+This will compile and update the util binary in the app bundle inside `/Applications/`

 ## TODO List